rcdexta/react-trello/README.md

 * easily pluggable into existing application
 * supports pagination when scrolling individual lanes
 * drag-and-drop within and across lanes (compatible with touch devices)
-* event bus for triggering events externally (e.g.: adding or removing cards based on events emanating from backend)
+* event bus for triggering events externally (e.g.: adding or removing cards based on events coming from backend)

 ## Getting Started